 photo of decorations in Beauchêne provided by Rosie

 “My husband and I started a tradition in Paris to usher in the holiday season.
 Each year, we head over to the grand magasins on Boulevard Haussmann for a little date night.
 We start at Galeries Lafayette, where we head inside to warm up and admire the huge Christmas tree in the center of the floor.
 We usually swing by one of the two Pierre Hermé stands inside to buy a few seasonal macarons to eat later on (like chocolate with foie gras – it’s better than it sounds!).
 Afterwards, we head back outside to see the playful window displays of Galeries Lafayette, and then move down the street to the chic, designer-crafted windows of Printemps.
 It’s one of our favorite ways to kick off the Christmas season and get in the spirit come December! “ Sara from Simply Sara Travel, an American recently moved back to the US from Paris.

 photo of Christmas decorations at Galeries Lafayette Paris provided by Sara

 “Christmas in France – I’m converted.
 Cosy nights, mulled wine and glittering Christmas lights versus beach days, prawns (on the bbq) and the sound of cicadas filling the humid air.
 The festive season works better in winter.
-Although I do miss sipping champagne in the swimming pool! “ Chrissie from The Riviera Grapevine, Australian expat in Nice.
+Although I do miss sipping champagne in the swimming pool! “ Chrissie, an Australian writer on the French Riviera.

 Christmas decorations in Nancy